|PLAYERS |||| CURRENT SQUAD |||| X-PLAYER FILES |||| CHAIRBOYS DREAM TEAM |||| HOME|

 Manager Gareth Ainsworth said at the time of signing him for Wycombe: "Joe is a great left back first and foremost and I know he’ll do a really strong job for us defensively.
 But he’s got a quality delivery on him and he can chip in with the odd goal as well.
 I first knew Joe at Cardiff a decade ago and could spot at that point that he was going to go on and make it as a player, and to win the Player of the Year at Shrewsbury last season shows how well he’s thought of in the game, so we’re lucky to have him."

 Impressed in his first season with Wanderers, being a regular in the side until injury in the home game with Cheltenham on 11 April 2015 ruled him out the remainder of the regular season.
-Returned to be a significant part of the side that overcame Plymouth Argyle in the two legged Play-Off Semi-Final in May 2015 and his injury-time free-kick in the Final at Wembley, that went in off Southend 'keeper Daniel Bentley, looked to have won the tie until Wycombe were cruelly pegged back in stoppage.
+Returned to be a significant part of the side that overcame Plymouth Argyle in the two legged Play-Off Semi-Final in May 2015 and his injury-time free-kick in the Final at Wembley, that went in off Southend 'keeper Daniel Bentley, looked to have won the tie until Wycombe were cruelly pegged back in stoppage and then lost on penalties.

 All there is to say and know about Wycombe Wanderers on the Internet